-The provision of all this personal data is necessary in order that the Trust can enter into a contract with you to provide goods or services for the organisation and our beneficiaries.
-If you do not agree to provide the details requested, we may be unable to comply with the terms of any contract or our legal obligations to you, which may in turn result in us no longer being able to use you as a supplier.
+The provision of all this personal data is necessary in order that the Trust can enter into an agreement with you to allow access to the valiDATE diagnostic tool.
+If you do not agree to provide the details requested, we may be unable to comply with the terms of any contract or our legal obligations to you, which may in turn result in us not granting access to use of the diagnostic tool.